 Finn started performing solo gigs in 2017.
 Featuring predominantly instrumental repertoire spanning original tunes and little-known material drawn from the recorder’s vast and fascinating Baroque and Early repertoire, along with solo versions of the songs from Finn's band sets.
 Finn was a New Roots finalist in 2017 and 2019, and shortlisted for the BBC Radio 2 Young Folk Award in 2018.

 THE FINN COLLINSON BAND

-The Finn Collinson Band completed a successful debut tour in 2019 and are hitting the road again in 2021.
-This band features a rhythm section of guitar/double bass and drums, together with oboe/cor anglais.
+The Finn Collinson Band completed successful tours in 2019 and 2021 and are hitting the road again in 2022.
+This band features a rhythm section of guitar/accordion and percussion, together with oboe/cor anglais.

 Aurai are Finn Collinson, Julien Harman-Evans, George Meeks and Leah Saltoun, a young London-based recorder quartet comprising students from the Guildhall School of Music & Drama.
 Since forming in late 2017, the quartet has undertaken work in performance, education and private functions.
 Equally at home performing medieval or contemporary repertoire, the quartet were awarded the Royal Wind Music Prize at the Open Recorder Days Amsterdam competition in 2019, the only UK prizewinners.

-Stroma is a new ceilidh band featuring Bríona Mannion (fiddle), Caitlin Heathcote (calling), Finn Collinson (guitars, whistles) and Jordan Murray (bodhrán, percussion).
+Stroma is a ceilidh band featuring Bríona Mannion (fiddle), Caitlin Heathcote (caller, clarsach), Finn Collinson (guitars, whistles) and Jordan Murray (bodhrán, percussion).
 Stroma are available for private function bookings across London and beyond, and have performed at several iconic venues in the capital.
-The band will be branching out into listening gigs from 2021... watch this space!
+The band are also making exciting plans to branch out into listening gigs... watch this space!

 Contemporary folk duo featuring Finn on recorder, mandolin, bouzouki and vocals alongside Georgia Morgan Turner (guitar, vocals, percussion).
 Gigs included appearances at Sidmouth FolkWeek, FolkEast, Broadstairs Folk Week, Looe Music Festival and folk clubs in London, Colchester, Norwich and Hitchin.
 Finalists in the 2016 New Roots competition.